seaube/bzlcmd/README.md

 bzlmod init
 ```

 Add a dependency to your bazel module file with ease!
-Correctly checks third party dependencies configured in your `.bazelrc` files as well.
+Correctly checks third party registries configured in your `.bazelrc` files as well.

 ```sh
 bzlmod add rules_cc